vseryakov/backendjs/README.md

 General purpose backend framework.

 Features:

-* Exposes itself a set of Web service APIs over HTTP(S) using Express framework.
+* Exposes a set of Web service APIs over HTTP(S) using Express framework.
-* Supports Sqlite, PostgreSQL, DynamoDB, Cassandra databases.
+* Supports Sqlite, PostgreSQL, DynamoDB, Cassandra databases, easily extendable to support any kind of database.
-* Provides accounts, connections, locations, messaging and icons APIs
+* Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
-* Supports crontab-like scheduling for local and remote(AWS) jobs
+* Supports crontab-like and on-demand scheduling for local and remote(AWS) jobs.
-* Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests
+* Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
-* Runs web server as separate processes to utilize multiple CPU cores
+* Runs web server as separate processes to utilize multiple CPU cores.
-* Supports several cache modes(Redis, memcached, local cache) for the database operations
+* Supports several cache modes(Redis, memcached, local cache) for the database operations.
-* Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API
+* Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
-* ImageMagick is compiled as C++ module for in-process image scaling
+* ImageMagick is compiled as C++ module for in-process image scaling.
-* nanomsg interface for messaging between processes and servers
+* nanomsg interface for messaging between processes and servers.
-* REPL(command line) interface for debugging and looking into server internals
+* REPL(command line) interface for debugging and looking into server internals.
-* Geohash based location searches supported by all databases
+* Geohash based location searches supported by all databases drivers.

 # Installation

-## Requirements

-These libraries must be installed using your system package management or other tools

-* PostgresSQL client libraries
-* PCRE regexp library
-* ImageMagick

-Refer to your distribution package manager for exact names, some examples are:

-* On Mac: port install postgresql93 pcre ImageMagick
-* On Linux: yum install postgresql pcre ImageMagick-devel

-## NPM installation

         npm install node-backend